-Approximately 5 million m3 of sand resource within the two extraction sites will be recovered over a 15 to 20 year period to provide fill material to raise a number of landholdings in the local area (via pipelines) and provide a source of construction materials to the regional construction industry (transported by road).
-The Quarry site itself will be progressively rehabilitated to provide for sporting fields north of Altona Drive (realigned) and a recreational lake and related parklands and walkways south of Altona Drive (realigned).
+Approximately 7.3 million m3 of sand resource within the extraction site will be recovered over a 30 year period to provide fill material to raise a number of landholdings in the local area (via pipelines) and provide a source of construction materials to the regional construction industry (transported by road).
+The Quarry Site itself will be progressively rehabilitated to provide for sporting fields, a recreational lake and related parklands and walkways.

-The facility is also licenced to accept "Virgin Excavated Natural Material" which will either be reprocessed as a product or used to backfill the extraction sites for rehabilitation and wetland creation.
+The facility is also licenced to accept "Virgin Excavated Natural Material" and other approved materials which will either be reprocessed as a product or used to backfill the extraction sites for rehabilitation and wetland creation.